vacp2p/roadmap/content/acz/ift/2024q4-de-mls-testnet.md

 * fully qualified name: `vac:acz:ift:2024q4-de-mls-testnet:dcgka`
 * owner: Ramses
-* status: not started
+* status: on-hold
 * start-date: 2024/11/18
 * end-date: 2024/12/01

 #### Description
 Creation of a detailed RFC describing an alternative approach using DCGKA for a decentralized communication protocol.
 This approach avoid the use of smart contracts and includes a login phase inspired by SIWE.

+This task is on-hold since we will continue with MLS instead of DCGKA.

 #### Deliverables